ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 Collecting a sufficient amount of logs is essential for identifying when errors occur and determining what was happening prior to the occurrence of an error.
 In addition to identifying errors and their causes, logs can also aid in investigating the root cause of an issue.
 This is why it's important to include info logging in the logging process.

-Thorough investigations into application failures, it's important to focus on the "5 W"s:
+For thorough investigations into application failures, it's important to focus on the "5 W"s:

 Who, What, When, Where and Why